LCC-CIT/CIS195-CourseMaterials/Labs/Lab03/Lab3Instructions_8wk.md

 - The casing (upper vs. lower case) of directory and file names must match the `src`and `href` attributes in your web pages.
 - Do not zip the files that you upload to citstudent.

-### Submitting your web sites to Moodle
+### Submitting your web sites to Canvas

 1. Zip the files for part 1.
 2. Zip the files for part 2.
-3. Upload both zip files to Moodle using the lab submission link.
+3. Upload both zip files to Canvas using the lab submission link.
-4. Enter the URLs of the two home pages in the text area of the Moodle submission page.
+4. Enter the URLs of the two home pages in the text area of the Canvas submission page.